zendassie/recipes/README.md

 - Deploy to GitHub Pages with `mkdocs gh-deploy --theme readthedocs`
 - You're done.
 Easy as Pie (see what I did there?).
 Enjoy.

-> Out saved recipes can be found @ [https://juan007.github.io/recipes/](https://juan007.github.io/recipes/)
+> Our saved recipes can be found @ [https://juan007.github.io/recipes/](https://juan007.github.io/recipes/)